auth0/docs/articles/auth0-hooks/cli/working-with-hooks.md

 2. Create the hook:

-  `auth0 create -t pre-user-registration --name my-extension-1 -p tj-default file.js`
+  `auth0 create -t pre-user-registration --name my-extension-1 -p auth0-default file.js`

 At this point, you have created a new, disabled Hook using the `pre-user-registration` [extensibility point](/auth0-hooks/extensibility-points).
 You can repeat this process and create Hooks for any of the other extensibility points.